Nick Strobel

 Current Classes

-Astronomy 1 - Elementary Astronomy (3 units)
+Astronomy B1 - Physics of the Cosmos (3 units)

 This is a college-level survey of the Universe, from the everyday observations we make of the sky (and what they mean) to our ideas about the inner workings (physics) of the planets, stars, galaxies and overall characteristics of the Universe.
 Throughout the course we examine the process and philosophy of science from the astronomical perspective.
 A few constellations may be learned but the focus of the course is how things work and how we know.
 This is NOT a course in astrology!